 Again the super telephoto lenses are an exception to this.
 A 300mm f/4 lens weighs ~ 1500 g compared to a 70-300mm f/4.5-5.6 lens ~ 750 g.

 Whether it is a prime or a zoom lens, larger the aperture heavier will be the lens.

 For instance, 300mm f/2.8 lens weighs ~ 2900 g and 300mm f/4 lens weighs ~ 1500 g.

 The main reason for buying a zoom lens is its flexibility.
 It provides many focal lengths in one lens enabling you to compose a scene in many different ways from right where you stand!

 At the same time, it is usually debated among the photographers that it makes you a lazy photographer who does not want to move.
 If you possess a prime lens, you have to inevitably move around to achieve the right composition.

-Unless you are wildlife photographer who most often need super telephoto lenses, you need a range of focal lengths to achieve desired effect in your photography.
-This means, you might need a wide angle lens, a normal lens and/or a medium telephoto lens.
+Unless you are a wildlife photographer who most often needs super telephoto lenses, you need a range of focal lengths to achieve the desired effect in your photography.
+This means you might need a wide angle lens, a normal lens and/or a medium telephoto lens.

 If you choose to go with only prime lenses, you may need at least a 24mm, 50mm, 85mm, 200mm to cover the usual range.
 It might be a wise idea for a professional photographer to carry these lenses to get the top-notch quality in his/her photographs, but for most photographers out there, it is either not feasible due to price, size or weight.